aleon1220/kiwiki/operating-systems/shells/bash/readme.md

 ## Some Bash Keyboard tips

-- `Up arrow` to recall previous commands
+- `↑ Up arrow` to recall previous commands
 - `Tab` completion
 - `Ctrl + A` to go to the beginning of a line
 - `Ctrl + L` to clear screen (instead of typing "clear").